-- Make sure the HTML of the signature won’t take more space of the email than the actual text of your message.
+Make sure the HTML of the signature won’t take up more space in the email than the actual text of your message.

-- If you’re not sure how to check that, it’s better to use a text signature instead of HTML, because poorly written signature may actually get you into SPAM folders.
+If you’re not sure how to check that, it’s better to use a text signature instead of HTML, because a poorly written signature may actually get you into SPAM folders.

 Set your SPF and DKIM records